r1pk/network-monitor/README.md

 ## Usage

-Before launching the application without docker, ensure all necessary dependencies are installed and the application is correctly configured.
+Ensure that all necessary dependencies are installed and the application is configured correctly before launching the application.

 Start the application in appropriate mode: